-The board of directors has appointed a compensation committee comprising three directors.
-The board chair is a permanent member of the committee and also chairs the committee.
-The committee members are appointed by the board of directors for a two-year term.
+The Board of Directors has appointed a compensation committee comprising at least three directors.
+The Board chair is a permanent member of the committee and also chairs the committee.
+The committee members are appointed by the Board of Directors for a two-year term.

-The committee is a preparatory body to the board of directors in matters relating to the design and practice of guidelines and framework for the group's compensation policy.
-The group's compensation policy is intended to promote sound management and control of the group's risk, discourage excessive risk taking, encourage a long-term perspective, contribute to avoidance of conflicts of interest and to be in compliance with applicable law and regulations.
+The committee is a preparatory body to the Board of Directors in matters relating to the design and practice of guidelines and framework for the group's compensation policy.
+The Group's compensation policy is intended to promote sound management and control of the Group's risk, discourage excessive risk taking, encourage a long-term perspective, contribute to avoidance of conflicts of interest and to be in compliance with applicable law and regulations.

-The committee's tasks and responsibilities:
+The committee's tasks and responsibilities are to:

-- the committee is to formulate a compensation policy in keeping with the legislation in force at any and all times.
-It also ensures follow up, updating and maintenance of the group's various compensation arrangements. - in formulating and maintaining the compensation policy the committee is to identify those employees and elected officers whose tasks are of major significance for the Bank's risk exposure. - in determining the compensation, the relationship between fixed compensation and any variable compensation is to be determined in such a way as to be balanced.
+- formulate a compensation policy in keeping with the legislation in force at any time.
+It also ensures follow up, updating and maintenance of the Group's various compensation arrangements - in formulating and maintaining the compensation policy the committee is to identify those employees and elected officers whose tasks are of major significance for the Bank's risk exposure - in determining the compensation, the relationship between fixed compensation and any variable compensation is to be determined in such a way as to be balanced

-The compensation committee makes a recommendation to the board of directors regarding compensation policy and regarding conditions applying to the group CEO.
-The committee also established limits with regard to variable compensation, and approves compensation arrangements for all business areas and subsidiaries having compensation schemes.
-The committee can also be used as an advisory body to the group CEO in the determination of conditions for the Group management.
+The compensation committee makes a recommendation to the Board of Directors regarding compensation policy and regarding conditions applying to the Group CEO.
+The committee also establishes limits with regard to variable compensation, and approves compensation arrangements for all business areas and subsidiaries that have compensation schemes.
+The committee can also be used as an advisory body to the Group CEO in the determination of conditions for the group management.